Greed

-Greed (or avarice, avaritia) is an insatiable desire for material gain (be it food, money, land, or animate/inanimate possessions) or social value, such as status or power.
+Greed (or avarice, avaritia) is an insatiable desire for material gain (be it food, money, land, or animate/inanimate possessions) or social value, such as status or power sometimes at the expense of others in the community.

 Nature of greed

 The initial motivation for (or purpose of) greed and actions associated with it may be the promotion of personal or family survival.
 It may at the same time be an intent to deny or obstruct competitors from potential means (for basic survival and comfort) or future opportunities; therefore being insidious or tyrannical and having a negative connotation.
 Alternately, the purpose could be defense or counteractive response to such obstructions being threatened by others.

 Modern economic thought frequently distinguishes greed from self-interest, even in its earliest works, and spends considerable effort distinguishing the line between the two.
 By the mid-19th century – affected by the phenomenological ideas of Hegel – economic and political thinkers began to define greed inherent to the structure of society as a negative and inhibitor to the development of societies.
 Keynes wrote, "The world is not so governed from above that private and social interest always coincide.
 It is not so managed here below that in practice they coincide."
 Both views continue to pose fundamental questions in today's economic thinking.

 Weber posited that the spirit of capitalism integrated a philosophy of avarice coloured with utilitarianism.
 Weber also says that, according to Protestant ethic, "Wealth is thus bad ethically only in so far as it is a temptation to idleness and sinful enjoyment of life, and its acquisition is bad only when it is with the purpose of later living merrily and without care."

 As a secular psychological concept, greed is an inordinate desire to acquire or possess more than one needs.
 The degree of inordinance is related to the inability to control the reformulation of "wants" once desired "needs" are eliminated.
 It is characterized by an insatiable desire for more, but also a dissatisfaction with what one currently has.
 Erich Fromm described greed as "a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction".
 An individual's tendency to be greedy can be seen as a personality trait that can be measured.
 With measures like these, greed has been found to be related to financial behavior (both positive in earning and negative in borrowing/saving less), to unethical behavior, and to negatively relate to well-being.